tycitensor/sn45-code/docs/validators/swe.md

 Create a file in `/etc/cron.monthly/dockerio` with the following content:

 MAKE SURE YOU SET THE IP OF THE SERVER YOU ARE RUNNING THE VALIDATOR ON IN THE IPTABLES RULES BELOW.

+ONLY RUN THIS IF YOU ARE USING A DIGITAL OCEAN DROPLET.
+ELSE SEE BELOW FOR ALTERNATIVE METHODS.

 ```bash
 #!/bin/bash